 The Role of Cortisol

-Cortisol plays an important part in controlling salt and water balance in the body, and regulating carbohydrate, fat, and protein metabolism.
-When the body becomes stressed, the pituitary gland at the base of the brain releases ACTH, adrenocorticotropic hormone, which stimulates adrenals to produce cortisol.
-The extra cortisol allows the body to cope with the stress such as infection, trauma, surgery, or emotional problems.
+Cortisol plays an important part in controlling salt and water balance in the body, as well as regulating carbohydrate, fat, and protein metabolism.
+When the body becomes stressed, the pituitary gland at the base of the brain releases ACTH (adrenocorticotropic hormone) which stimulates the adrenal glands to produce cortisol.
+The extra cortisol allows the body to cope with stressful situations, such as infection, trauma, surgery, or emotional problems.
 When the stressful situation ends, adrenal hormone production returns to normal.

-The adrenal glands usually produce about 20 milligrams of cortisol per day, mostly in the morning, but can produce five times that much when needed.
+The adrenal glands usually produce about 20 milligrams of cortisol per day, mostly in the morning, but they can produce 5 times that much when needed.

 How Do Corticosteroids Work?

 Corticosteroids act on the immune system by blocking the production of substances that trigger allergic and inflammatory actions, such as prostaglandins.
 However, they also impede the function of white blood cells which destroy foreign bodies and help keep the immune system functioning properly.
 The interference with white blood cell function yields a side effect of increased susceptibility to infection.

 What Conditions Do Corticosteroids Treat?